Friday 25 september 2020

 IUCN NL is shocked and saddened by the death of Demetrio Pacheco’s son.
 Pacheco is the vice-president of the Comité Gestion Tambopata, which opposes illegal mining in Peru.
-IUCN NL worked closely with Pacheco and his organization.
+IUCN NL worked closely with Pacheco and his organisation.

 For years, the Comité Gestion Tambopata has been one of the most visible opponents of illegal gold mining in the Madre de Dios region, in one of the most violent and biodiverse regions of the Peruvian Amazon.
 Pacheco manages a forest concession in the buffer zone of the Tambopata Nature Reserve.